 Q.3- What is the difference between a vault toilet and a pit toilet?

 A pit toilet is a type of toilet that does not have a watertight seal around it.
 This means that there is nothing preventing water from seeping into the hole and contaminating the waste.
 Pit toilets are not as common as they once were because they can be unsanitary.
-The Vault toilet are more common because they provide a better seal and are more sanitary.
+Vault toilets are more common because they provide a better seal and are more sanitary.